pangyiwen/linux-iot/README.md

-# pyw_study
+# Linux-iot
-to collect something about studying on Linux
+Just to do it, iot in Linux ！

 testing: